How Breastfeeding Supports School Success

-Dia Michels, the author of Milk, Money & Madness: The Culture and Politics of Breastfeeding believes that breastfeeding, talking, and touch in infancy all support school success.
+Dia Michels, the author of Milk, Money & Madness: The Culture and Politics of Breastfeeding believe that breastfeeding, talking, and touch in infancy all support school success.

 “In the wild, the day the child weans is the day s/he walks.
 Childhood and lactation are one-and-the-same,” she wrote.
 “Everything the young need to know to travel the path from helplessness to self-sufficiency is learned while breastfeeding.
 By looking at mammal mothering, we learn about the role breastmilk plays in child development and gain an appreciation of early mother-infant attachment.”